 Engineering

-Note: Because Lewis & Clark does not offer a "preengineering" major, students must choose a standard Lewis & Clark major such as mathematics, chemistry, physics, or economics.
-They must plan a course of study that will enable them to meet the requirements of the engineering school and complete all but two or three courses of those required for the Lewis & Clark major.
-Preengineering students must also complete all of Lewis & Clark’s General Education requirements.
+Note: Because Lewis & Clark does not offer a "pre-engineering" major, students must choose a standard Lewis & Clark major such as mathematics, chemistry, physics, or computer science.
+They must plan a course of study that will enable them to meet the requirements of the engineering school and complete all but two or three of the courses required for the Lewis & Clark major.
+Pre-engineering students must also complete all of Lewis & Clark’s General Education requirements.

 Program Requirements